The

 We're going to say in several ways that you're also not expected to always be playing strictly in position.
 This will become more clear when we cover more substance; but be aware that we're not expecting, nor prescribing, that you will always play in position.
 It's a fact that many players will actually "shift positions" even when playing only notes that appear in one position Shape; and stretching, and more.
 And obviously, we expect you to be playing figures that do cross positions.
 The choices will be yours, and it is dependent on your own context at any particular point in time; and we're really just bringing this up to be sure to remember that you're not expected to be "boxed in" by any shapes.

 So the "preferred" fingerings are in the traditional positions, which is simply because if you can play your figures that way, then it should be the one with the least stretch and more natural fingerings for you.
 When you feel you'd want to move out of position, just be sure to keep your musical orientation.
 You'll also then always arrive at your next note, and you can choose a new orientation there.
 Let the music come first, for whatever your own reasons may be, and then it's either in or out of position as it so happens to be.
-The important part about the shapes is that they just always provide you with the notes on the neck — and you're playing the notes on the fretboard, which you'll become comfortable with; and not simply the shapes.
+The important part about the shapes is that they just show you the notes on the neck — you'll be playing the notes on the fretboard; and they simply reveal the shapes.

 Duplicate Tones; and Finger Stretches